dillonstreator/txob/README.md

 const processor = EventProcessor( createProcessorClient<EventType>(client),
   {
-    UserInvited: {
+    UserCreated: {
       sendEmail: async (event, { signal }) => {
         // find user by event.data.userId to use relevant user data in email sending

         // email sending logic

-        // use the AbortSignal `signal` to perform quick cleanup
+        // use the AbortSignal `signal` (aborted when EventProcessor#stop is called) to perform quick cleanup
         // during graceful shutdown enabling the processor to
         // save handler result updates to the event ASAP },
       publish: async (event) => {
         // publish to event bus
       },
-      // other handler that should be executed when a `UserInvited` event is saved },
+      // other handler that should be executed when a `UserCreated` event is saved },
     // other event types
   }